Skip to content

 deploy-mcp.md

 Each file has YAML frontmatter with a description field and a Markdown body with step-by-step instructions.
-For example, plan-tools.md tells Claude Code to read Anthropic's tool design article, examine the project context, create TOOLS_PLAN.md, and present the plan for review.
+For example, plan-tools.md tells the assistant to read Anthropic's tool design article, examine the project context, create TOOLS_PLAN.md, and present the plan for review.
 The body is explicit about what to do and what not to do ("this is a discussion and planning phase only -- do NOT implement any code").

 Creating your own slash commands